*SPOILER ALERT! *

 Since

-insisted on replaying over and over how cold his touch had felt against her
+mind insisted on replaying over and over how cold his touch had felt against

+horrid.
 Just as final.
-For some irrational reason, it had never occurred to her that he
+For some irrational reason, it had never occurred to her

 But